 2. Brainstorm ideas for the entire essay package

 When brainstorming for anecdotes or supporting examples, think about these as a group.
 Maybe there’s a more general essay where you could briefly mention a significant accomplishment.
 However, it might be better to save that anecdote for a smaller essay where you can really furnish the admissions officers with the background and detail necessary to fully express why that experience was significant for your career progress.
 Finally, bigger isn’t always better.
 Sometimes smaller achievements where you played a larger role can convey a meaningful step in your career development, especially when discussing qualities such as leadership or project management.

 3. Have a clear idea of what your immediate, short, and long-term goals are

 Your MBA personal statement is not a contract between you and the school.
 If things don’t work out as you have planned, your MBA will not be revoked.
 Even so, graduate business school admissions officers want to know that you have a concrete plan for the short term and a realistic vision for the long game.
 Our editors can provide you with MBA essay help, so your idea will be clear for any admission officer.

 4. If you have a story that you want to tell but doesn’t fit any specific prompt, split it up

-It’s okay to discuss the same experience in different essays as long as there is not significant overlap.
+It’s okay to discuss the same experience in different essays as long as there is no significant overlap.
 For example, in one essay you might highlight the outcomes of an experience such as cost savings or percentage of higher revenue.
 In another essay, you might discuss the same incident but highlight interpersonal skills such as resolving conflicts.
-This can be a way to convey significant achievements in your career while not dedicating a major portion of any one essay to the experience.
+This can be a way to convey significant achievements in your career while not dedicating a major portion of anyone essay to the experience.